Priyanshur36/Stock-Analyzer-/README.md

-First, install the Equity.csv file into the same directory where your Python is installed
+fffFirst, install the Equity.csv file into the same directory where your Python is installed

 So the code can extract data of NSE from this CSV file